Stepping a heavy mast on a sail boat can be an awkward job.

 when walking on the deck and

-FRUSTRATION SAVER - Wear a tool apron with
+- FRUSTRATION SAVER - Wear a tool apron with

-a shallow pocket across the front to hold tools as you walk around
+pockets to hold tools as you walk around

 - WINDEX & ANTENNA - Attach the Windex and VHF